Common Law and EU Law

 The Regulations give “commercial agents”, which are defined here more narrowly than at common law, stronger rights than those implied at common law.

 The scope of the application of the Regulations is set out in Regulation 1(2).
-The Regulations apply to the relationship between commercial agents and their principals and apply to the activities of commercial agents in England and Wales.
+The Regulations apply to the relationship between commercial agents and their principals and primarily have territorial application: they govern the activities of commercial agents in England and Wales.

 The primary rights afforded to agents under the Regulations are: